numalariamodeling/faculty-enrich-2022/content/modules/emod-how-to/emod-how-to.md

 ![figure](/images/02_highlighted.png)

-To pick up from the end of a saved burn-in simulation, and run for some additional time, you need the name of the state*.dtk file from the burn-in and the path to the state-*.dtk file.
-If you know the path to the state-*.dtk, you can specify it
+To pick up from the end of a saved burn-in simulation, and run for some additional time, you need the name of the state*.dtk file from the burn-in and the path to the .dtk file.
+If you know the path to the .dtk file, you can specify it
 directly: